Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-p, --profile "STRING"``
        - The profile associated with the studio or command center you want to edit.
      * - ``-c, --container ID``
        - The microservice container you want to edit.
+You can pass either the ID or UrlRef.
      * - ``--port INTEGER``
        - The port that the version will run on.
 This will either be set in your code or be your programming language’s default port.
      * - ``--editor-port INTEGER``